 - Circle of Live: Setup, interaction.
 How it works, why every time it's different.

 - Live jamming

 Sebastian will talk through his studio set up, what decisions lead him to his current set up and his advice.
 Specific talk about several topics such as Software, Hardware, Soundcards etc.

-LIVE - Group session [17th February; 18:00 CET] - Finding creativity in the studio
+LIVE - Group Session [15th December 2021] - Finding Creativity in the Studio

 - Express and write without a specific purpose